 The National Suicide Prevention Lifeline–1-800-273-8255.
 This is a great place to start.
 The Lifeline provides 24/7, free and confidential support for people in distress, as well as prevention and crisis resources for you or your loved ones.

 Here in Denver, contact Colorado Crisis Services.
 They are a great local resource with trained professionals to help you 24/7.
 You can call them at 1-844-493-8255, chat with professionals online, or text “TALK” to 38255.

 Crisis Text Line– They offer free 24/7 support for people in crisis.
 Text 741741 from anywhere in the nation to reach a counselor.

 The American Foundation for Suicide Prevention– Join in their upcoming walks for awareness in Colorado.

-Christopher John Counseling is located in Denver, CO.
+Christopher John Counseling is now located in Winston-Salem, NC but still offers teletherapy to clients in Colorado.
 Chris helps families navigate issues surrounding teen suicide, depression, and anxiety.
 Parents and children are both supported through sessions and taught how to work together to help fix these issues.
-If you live in the Denver area and would like a free consultation, contact Christopher John Counseling today.
+If you would like a free consultation, contact Christopher John Counseling today.